coweye1/CCMEO-Gunshot-Wound-Entrance-vs-Exit-CNN-ViT-Hybrid-Benchmark/README.md

 During this meticulous manual extraction process, the following confounding variables were strictly excluded from the frame:
 * **Eliminated Elements:** Autopsy case number tags, surgical sutures, visible bullets or projectiles lodged near the wound, and non-cutaneous background environments.

-### 🔄 Data Partitioning Matrix
+### 🔄 Data Partitioning Matrix (Strict Case-Independence)
-To ensure absolute empirical integrity, the dataset was strictly partitioned at a rigorous **case-independent level**.
+To ensure absolute empirical integrity, the dataset was strictly partitioned at a rigorous case-independent level.
 This guarantees that all images originating from a single forensic case are restricted entirely to either the Training set or the Validation set, with zero cross-contamination.

+> 💡 **Why this partition matters (Preventing Data Leakage)?**
+> Imagine a single forensic case (Patient A) has 5 different photos taken from slightly different angles or under the same lighting.
+If I randomly split these photos—putting 4 into the Training set and 1 into the Validation set—the AI will easily get a perfect score on Patient A's testing photo.
+>
+> Why?
+Not because it genuinely understands gunshot wounds, but simply because it recognizes Patient A's specific skin tone, body location, or the unique lighting of that specific autopsy room.
+>
+> By locking all images of a single patient onto one side of the fence, I ensure a truly honest and rigorous test: the AI is forced to judge a patient it has never, ever seen before.

 | Wound Category | Total Images | Training Set | Validation Set |
 | :--- | :---: | :---: | :---: |